[UPDATED OCTOBER 2023 after the latest ICF changes]

 It’s important to note that the value of an ICF credential may vary in different markets.
 While certain niche markets may not prioritize it as much, executive coaching and business coaching sectors, for example, tend to regard an ICF credential highly.
 In some cases, corporate and organizational clients may even require it.

-You are now being benchmarked at an international level.
+You are benchmarked at an international level.

 You’re being asked to prove and demonstrate your competencies.
 This is where the industry is sifting through the sand, finding the gold.
 And if you are serious about this mastery path, know that a big part of it is challenging yourself to up your skills all the time.